redleaf1221/CardVentureTrainer/readme.md

 * Enable test version features, the debug menu.
 * Allow Diamond Shield to be unlocked and used.
 * Unlock chapter 3.
+* Allow room Apple and Soul to be seen.

 ## How to use